UbiquityRobotics/learn/noetic/conveyorbot/routesetup.md

 ## How to place floor markers

-To make sure your setup works as intended, set of rules need to be followed to prevent undesired behaviour:
+To make sure your setup works as intended, a set of rules need to be followed to prevent undesired behaviour:

 - Each marker should accurately point towards the next one <br>